What are the different types of travel trailers?

 As with camping, the best type of trailer to live in depends on your lifestyle.
 Fifth-wheels and large conventional trailers offer the most space and amenities.
 That makes it easier to live in them if your goal is to have a fixed residence that feels more like a conventional home.
 If you want to live off the grid or travel extensively while living full-time in your RV, a truck camper, pop-up, or tiny conventional trailer will require less fuel and be easier to drive and park in many destinations.

-If you are living in your RV full-time, you may want to get full protection for your RV with full-time RV insurance.
+If you are living in your RV full-time, learn about the best RVs for full-time living and how to get better protection for your RV with full-time RV insurance.

 Types of trailer by towing vehicle